 To help you prioritize your choices, the program selection application will be open from Friday, July 23, 2021, at 2:00 p.m. until Monday, July 26, 2021, at 9:00 a.m.

-Given the very tight deadlines, for each of these programs, you will select either the Montpellier or Nîmes campus after thesecondround of examsdirectly within the program selection app, prioritizing the campus that interests you most if you are admitted or placed on the waiting list for at least one of these two programs.
+Given the very short deadlines, for each of these programs, you will choose between the Montpellier or Nîmes campus after thesecondround of exams,directly within the program selection app, by prioritizing the campus that interests you most once you have been admitted or placed on the waiting list for at least one of these two programs.

-Once Stage 1 is complete and the program selection application has closed, you will receive an email inviting you to review the results of your potential admission and to complete a questionnaire as soon as possible so that you can accept or decline your potential admission to an MMOP program.
+At the end of Stage 1 and after the program selection application has closed, you will receive an email inviting you to review the results of your potential admission and to complete a questionnaire as soon as possible so that you can accept or decline your potential admission to an MMOP program.

 The trail known as “SMART BOTA” was created in 2018 for the Tela Botanica association’s introductory MOOC on botany.